top of page

 As I stated on our 8810 class code web page, you should find those explanations for classifications and reclassifications in the Auditor's Worksheets that the auditor produced following your work comp audit.
 Even if you have no dispute, it's a good idea to request and review these after your workers comp audit.
 And, FYI, your broker will not do this for you.
 Even if a broker is a qualified payroll auditor (none are), your insurance company will not send your broker Auditor's Worksheets following your workers comp audit.
 They will only send them to you due to the confidential nature of the payroll information.
 You may then forward on to anyone whose consultation you engage, of course.

-Even if the audit was a phone audit or completely performed using software, the auditor will (should) input explanations.
+Even if the audit was a phone audit or completely performed using software, the auditor will (should) input explanations for those wc class codes applied.
 You may find those in the miscellaneous notes section.

-If you determine that your insurance carrier reclassified employees who you believe should be work comp class code 8742, you may want to initiate an audit dispute.
+If you determine that your insurance carrier reclassified employees who whose wc class code you believe should be 8742, you may want to initiate an audit dispute.
 Please call us to discuss your unique circumstances and potentially help your company, even if the reclassification was up to three years ago!.
 These issues will impact your work comp program costs (including your Experience Modification Rate!) indefinitely, so, let us know if you feel a reclassification away from 8742 occurred.
 We WILL help you!

 Stuart Cytron • stuart@cytrongroup.com • LinkedIn • (314) 757-8079 t